 6. What to look at when you ride?

 What to look at?
-That is entirely up to you, but on my Garmin's home page I look at 10 sec Average Power, Current HR, Cadence, Speed, Time, Distance.
+That is entirely up to you, but on my Garmin's home page I look at 5 or 10 sec Average Power, Current HR, Cadence, Speed, Time, Distance.

 Page 2 Lap summary, kj, etc.

 Don’t fixate & don’t get obsessed with the numbers.
 Focus on your keeping even tension in your legs throughout the entire pedal stroke and develop a sensation for what a particular power output feels like.